 One for the Movie Vault

-As Colin Walker (Lee Patterson) and his manager are about to lock the bank vault for the weekend they are distracted by the noise of a car accident in the street outside.
-Returning to the safe to lock they haven't spotted that Colin's young son has sneaked in there and as they spin the lock he ends up sealed in, unable to get out as a time lock is set.
-As the police bring in a crew to try and cut through the thinks steel door the race is on to find Pete Dawson (Robert Beatty), an expert in bank vault construction to try and find a way in side especially as at best there is only 10 hours worth of air inside the sealed vault.
+As Colin Walker (Lee Patterson - Dry Rot) and his manager are about to lock the bank vault for the weekend they are distracted by the noise of a car accident in the street outside.
+Returning to the safe to lock it they haven't spotted that Colin's young son has sneaked in the vault and as they spin the lock he ends up sealed in, unable to get out as a time lock is set.
+When they realise what has happed the police bring in a crew to try and cut through the thick steel door as the race is on to find Pete Dawson (Robert Beatty - The Square Ring), an expert in bank vault construction to try and find a way in side, especially as at best there is only 10 hours worth of air inside the sealed vault.

 What this all boils down to is that "Time Lock" is a simply a decent race against the clock style drama with an increasing sense of tension which does a great job of drawing you in as the movie gets closer and closer to the big finale.